Specialist, Advocacy (CA #1819-129)

 - Support the cultivation of productive relationships with the media in the market.

-- Represent Lung Association on relevant local and regional coalitions (tobacco control, asthma and air quality.)
+- Represent Lung Association on relevant local and regional.

-- Participate in local research and outreach for the annual State of Tobacco Control and State of the Air signature reports and maximize media coverage through strategic media outreach
+- Participate in local research and outreach for the annual State of Tobacco Control report and maximize media coverage through strategic media outreach.

 - Contribute to the management of grant budgets and expenses.